Sonia Nazario

 If you’re looking for the best speaker recommendations, paired with a top-notch customer service experience, you’re in the right place.
 At AAE Speakers Bureau, we exclusively represent the interests of our clients - professional organizations, companies, universities, and associations.
 We intentionally do not represent the speakers we feature or book.
 That is so we can present our clients with the broadest and best performing set of speaker options in the market today, and we can make these recommendations without any obligation to promote a specific speaker over another.
 This is why when our agents suggest a speaker for your event, you can be assured that they are of the highest quality with a history of proven success with our other clients.

-Sonia Nazario is a keynote speaker and industry expert who speaks on a wide range of topics including News & Media, Authors and Economy.
+Sonia Nazario is a keynote speaker and industry expert who speaks on a wide range of topics including Journalist, Author and Economy.
 The estimated speaking fee range to book Sonia Nazario for live events is $10,000 - $20,000, and for virtual events Below $10,000.
 Sonia Nazario generally travels from Los Angeles, CA, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Maria Echaveste, Dolores Huerta and Erin Gruwell.
+Similar motivational celebrity speakers are Maria Echaveste, Ana Larrea-Albert and Lizzie Velasquez.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Sonia Nazario for an upcoming event.

 Sonia Nazario Speaking Topics